 The hacker, Markus, or possibly Thomas, depending on which reality you think is credible, has altogether too much luck getting laid.
 Women just fuck him left and right, for no apparent reason, placing this book squarely in fantasy, or drug-induced fantasy to be more specific.
 To be fair, Markus spends half the time he is with these women trying to figure out if his experiences are real or part of the Synth effect.
 Let’s hope this is a deliberate literary device and not an actual short-circuit caused by too many hits of acid.
 Oh dear.

 In the two-room apartment of his NoCred sex partner they joke about the city of Samarqand.

 The real joke of course is on us.
 We all live in that city.
 Increasingly stronger doses of Synth don’t seem to have any effect on it, either.
 The City does not come a walkin’ to the corner pub, and it’s boroughs do not become instantiated as characters while tentacles writhe up from the sewer grates.
 The City does not entrap us with black magic at Red Hook, or lead us down into the soil through spiraling tunnels coated with ambergris.

 In the end, it doesn’t really matter if you are stuck in this city or that city.
-The urban world that we have trapped ourselves in, a la Ballard, is everywhere, and it’s virtual underbelly in Song of Synth is sufficiently punk for those who enjoy a rattle across the clanging metal of drug-induced self-doubt.
+The urban world that we have trapped ourselves in, a la Ballard, is everywhere, and it’s virtual underbelly in Song of Synth is one punk’s journey through that no man’s land.